Product Analytics Marketing Automation: A Guide for SaaS Companies

 What is product analytics marketing automation?

-Product analytics marketing automation refers to the use of product analytics in the context of marketing automation.
+Product analytics marketing automation refers to using product analytics in the context of marketing automation.

-In marketing, product analytics helps you to track, visualize, and analyze how users interact with a product to design and orchestrate automated marketing campaigns that resonate with their target audience.
+In marketing, product analytics helps you to track, visualize, and analyze how users interact with a product to design automated marketing campaigns and decide marketing channels that resonate with their target audience.

 Why is tracking product analytics in marketing important?